mecastilloc/burger-sequelize/README.md

 **_Commit 3_**

 Readme.md file update with all information about the app.
 Deploy to Heroku started.
-See live Demo.

 **_Commit 2_**